TKCLab/Fundementals/README.md

 # Fundementals
-Excel spreadsheed using VBA that obtains financial information for publicly traded companies from a variety of information.
+Excel spreadsheed using VBA that obtains financial information for publicly traded companies from a variety of sources.

 Includes a centralized dashboard for analysis and a customizable DCF model.